b1010941/eRegister/README.md

 eRegister
 =========

-An electronic register system used as a case study in Web Achitectures
+This project is a case study in the 12/13 web architectures module at Sheffield Hallam uni.

+Its used to explore various aspects of web applications including

+*Configuation Management
+*Domain Modelling
+*Controller Development